Grounded GUI Understanding for Vision-Based Spatial Intelligent Agent: Exemplified by Extended Reality Apps: Dataset Construction

-In this step, the annotators engage with the selected VR apps, interacting with all GUI components within the VR scene in every possible way, as described in~\cref{subsec:xr-interaction}, while recording their stereo view.
-The annotators then select and save GUI images that encompass all VR scenes and GUI elements they explored from the recordings.
-We crop the right-eye images from the stereo-view recordings, as only one side of the view is needed, as explained in~\cref{subsec:problem-formulation}.
+In this step, the annotators engage with the selected XR apps, interacting with all GUI components within the XR scene in every possible way, as described in~\cref{subsec:xr-interaction}, while recording their stereo view.
+The annotators then select and save GUI images that encompass all XR scenes and GUI elements they explored from the recordings.
+We crop the right-eye images from the stereo-view videos as only one side of the view is needed, as explained in~\cref{subsec:problem-formulation}.